Military security and law enforcement jobs offer the chance to serve, protect and defend your fellow service members.

 Corrections officers are responsible for the security and safety of prisoners and operation of the brig.
 They are responsible for the overall security of facilities housing prisoners.
 They manage the receipt, custody, and release of prisoners.
 Additionally, they establish a system of incentives and privileges, and impose punitive and administrative disciplinary measures.

-The corrections specialty in military law enforcement primarily involves guarding and supervising confined and restrained personnel.
-Law enforcement specialists that focus on corrections not only act as jailers, but are licensed military law enforcement specialists that ensure law and order.
+The corrections specialty in military law enforcement primarily involves guarding and supervising confined personnel.
+Corrections specialists not only act as jailers, but also ensure law and order.
 They prevent and quell riots and disturbances, prevent and suppress crimes against military personnel, and maintain order at military installations.
+They monitor the health and welfare of confined personnel and may provide correctional counseling.

 In the Military, court reporters create word-for-word transcriptions at trials, depositions, administrative hearings, and other legal proceedings.
 They record the proceedings and prepare or supervise preparation and assembly of typewritten, summarized, or verbatim transcripts.
 Court reporters review records of proceedings for administrative completeness and technical accuracy.

 EMTs are health professionals trained to respond quickly to emergency situations.
-Military EMTs provide emergency medical treatment, limited primary care, force health protection, and evacuation in a variety of operational and clinical settings from point of injury or illness through the continuum of military healthcare.
+Military EMTs provide emergency medical treatment, limited primary care, force health protection, and evacuation assistance in a variety of operational and clinical settings from point of injury or illness through the continuum of military healthcare.
+They perform basic diagnostic and laboratory tasks.
 They may work in military health facilities or in the field.

-Some Emergency Medical Technicians (EMTs) are trained to provide medical care in an operational or combat environment.
-These EMTs, sometimes called field/combat medics, provide frontline trauma and medical care to deployed personnel.
+Field/combat medics are trained to provide medical care in an operational or combat environment.
+They provide frontline trauma and medical care to deployed personnel.
 They care for those suffering from disease as well as those injured in combat.
 In addition to being prepared to work in combat, these health professionals are often trained in health concerns related to specific conditions, such as those encountered during diving or flight operations.

 Military firefighters do much more than fight fires.
 They also perform inspections to minimize fire dangers, provide first aid to accident victims, and respond to hazardous materials spills.
 They assist civilian fire departments when needed.